Shnider25/configure-ad/README.md

 <img src="https://i.imgur.com/0iCtbkz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To resolve connectivity issues, you should start by logging in to Client-1.
-From there, you can use the "ping -t <ip address>" command to check the private IP of DC-1.
-If the ping test fails, you will need to enable ICMPv4 on the Windows Firewall of the Domain Controller.
-Once you've completed these steps, check back on Client-1 to confirm a successful ping.
+To troubleshoot connectivity concerns, begin by logging into Client-1.
+Execute the "ping -t " command from Client-1 to examine the private IP of DC-1.
+In case the ping test fails, consider enabling ICMPv4 within the Windows Firewall settings of the Domain Controller.
+Subsequently, reattempt the ping from Client-1 to validate a successful connection after implementing these adjustments.
 </p>
 <br />